kmollee/omartrinidad.github.io/source/posts/2013/05/branch-and-merge-with-git.md

 _Branches in Git are local_.
 A branch created in a local repository, does not need to have a counterpart in the remote repository.

+# Create a branch

+Suposse you are working on a project and you need to add a new functionality.
+The proper way to do it is create a new branch with the name of the new functionality.

 To create a branch and switch to it at the same time, you can run the <code>git checkout</code> command with the <code>-b</code> switch.